 Hashtags are a powerful way to bring people together around a certain cause or in stimulating user-generated content that brands can collect and analyze.

 Additionally, brands need to be aware of the over-usage of hashtags that have especially skyrocketed in the past year that might not have any help in achieving the campaign results

-Therefore, in 2019 hashtag campaigns will need to include more planning, more innovative way of creativity in giving and bringing value, through high-quality content and user empowerment.
+Therefore, in 2021 hashtag campaigns will need to include more planning and more innovative ways of creativity in giving and bringing value through high-quality content and user empowerment.

 Embed Instagram widget on your website automatically!